 Avian Flu

-Avian influenza, also known as bird flu or H5N1, has arrived on dairy farms across the United States in recent weeks.
-Three dairy workers have already been diagnosed with and treated for Avian flu this year.
+Avian influenza, also known as bird flu or H5N1, arrived on dairy farms across the United States in 2024.
+Workers on dairies and poultry farms have been diagnosed with and treated for Avian flu this year.

 As always, we have our eye toward the health and well-being of the workers, seeking to provide clinicians who serve these workers up-to-date and useful information, so they can best equip workers in the early stages to prevent further spread and to answer questions to reduce fear and confusion.